JaqiKal/task-master/README.md

 #### Analytics and Productivity Insights

-- **Description**: Offer analytics features that give users insights into their task completion patterns, productivity trends, and suggest optimizations.
+- **Description**: Offer analytics features that give users insights into their task completion patterns, and productivity trends, and suggest optimizations.
 - **Benefit**: Helps users understand their productivity habits and make informed adjustments to improve efficiency.

-#### Refactoring code to Obejct-Oriented Programming
+#### Refactoring code to Object-Oriented Programming
-- **Description**:  Refactor the existing procedural codebase to utilize OOP principles, such as encapsulating related data and behaviors into objects and classes.
+- **Description**:  Refactor the existing procedural codebase to utilize OOP principles, such as encapsulating related data and behaviours into objects and classes.
 This involves identifying logical components within the application and organizing them into classes, with methods for handling operations and properties for storing data.
 - **Benefit**:  By refactoring to OOP, the application's structure becomes more modular, maintainable, and scalable.
 It allows for easier extension and modification of the codebase, as changes to one part of the system are less likely to affect others.
 It could also lead to more readable and organized code, improving the overall quality of the application.